Hi, welcome to our anandamide product page.

 Unfortunately, there is none for the time being.
 Anandamide is such a novel ingredient that no dietary supplement brands have ever tried it in their current formulas.

 You may find a company named Sun Potion is selling anandamide powder on Amazon.
 However, that’s not the truth.
-It is only a raw cacao powder, but not standardized anandamide extract.
+It is only a raw cacao powder, but not a standardized anandamide extract.
 And the active content in the powder form is very low, and you may not experience AEA’s effectiveness.

 Of course, you may find that some suppliers are selling anandamide reference standards or reagents.
 The bad thing is that they only sell at 5mg, 25mg, and only for research only.
 No bulk AEA oil information is available at all.

-Good news is that supplement manufacturers in the United States and European countries such as Germany, France, Netherland, UK, Spain, Italy, etc. are ordering AEA samples from Wuxi Cima Science Co., Ltd, and bulk commercial production is under the way.
+The good news is that supplement manufacturers in the United States and European countries such as Germany, France, Netherland, UK, Spain, Italy, etc. are ordering AEA samples from Wuxi Cima Science Co., Ltd, and bulk commercial production is under the way.

 Bulk anandamide oil and anandamide powder are both available at Cima Science.